WaleedYousaf/football-roster/README.md

     is the initial value of accumalator.
 It returns a single value

         const myReducedArray = myArray.reduce((total, item) => total + (item.num1 + item.num2), 0)

+- Shallow/Deep Copies

+  In a shallow copy, a new object is created that has an exact copy of the values in the original object.
+If any of the fields of the object are references to other objects, just the reference addresses are copied i.e., only the memory address is copied.

+      var employeeDetailsOriginal = { name: 'Max', age: 25, profession: 'Software Engineer' };

+      var employeeDetailsDuplicate = employeeDetailsOriginal; //Shallow copy!

+      employeeDetailsDuplicate.name = 'NameChanged'; // Also changes name of employeeDetailsOriginal

+  A deep copy copies all fields, and makes copies of dynamically allocated memory pointed to by the fields.
+A deep copy occurs when an object is copied along with the objects to which it refers

+      var employeeDetailsDuplicate = {
+        name: employeeDetailsOriginal.name,
+        age: employeeDetailsOriginal.age,
+        profession: employeeDetailsOriginal.profession
+      }; // Deep copy, now the original object's values' persists

+  Better ways to copy objects deeply are

+      var objectIsNew = JSON.parse(JSON.stringify(objectIsOld));

 - Pure components
 - HOCs